WorldDirector globally distributed cloud & CDN

 - Embedded, automatic Disaster Recovery as a Service (DRaaS)

 - Static and dynamic web server accelerator.
-Adds scalability at a very low cost to any web portal or application.
+Adds scalability at a lower cost compared to any web portal or application.
 Offers up to 40 times increase in performance for dynamic portals, with more than 200 concurrent accesses.

-- Global and local load balancing: it reduces automatically the load on the origin Web site using additional WorldDirector nodes.
-The cost of each WorldDirector server is a fraction of the origin Web server in case of large portals.
+- Global and local load balancing reduce the load automatically on the origin Web site using additional WorldDirector nodes.
+Each WorldDirector server’s cost is a fraction of the origin Web server in case of large portals.
 For smaller sites, each WorldDirector node may be shared among different web sites;

-- Provides protection to DDOS (Distributed Denial of Service) and Internet Worms, by filtering undesired requests to the origin server.
+- Protects against DDOS (Distributed Denial of Service) and Internet Worms, by filtering undesired requests to the origin server.
 This may be especially useful to avoid situations of network congestion and breakdowns such as those created by all kinds of attacks;

 WorldDirector core technology

 In a very different way versus other Content Delivery Networks developed after 1995, WorldDirector is a proprietary technology based on open source.
 WorldDirector has been conceived to provide globally distributed and fully redundant content requires no content modification of web pages (i.e. no “akamization”) and offers no single point of failure.
 It was conceived to continue providing delivery of content under a disaster situation (like a catastrophic earthquake) when both DNS and network connectivity may remain interrupted or disrupted for any period.
 It was also designed to provide fast access to localised content in less developed countries where connectivity may be scarce, slow or congested.
 WorldDirector is currently deployed under two main variants: